BradleyA/markit/README.md

 ## Quick Start Tutorials

+To fork this repo you need to be logged into your GitHub account.

 **Fork https://github.com/BradleyA/markit** repository so you can modify the test files while learning how simple it is to work with markit.

 On your system, git clone the forked copy of markit from \<YOUR-REPOSITORY\>.